arianiapalmer/reading-notes/Code201/Class06.md

 #### [Introduction to the DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)

 The DOM (document object model) is a representation of the objects that comprise the structure and content of a document on the web.
+DOM is what comprises and website and JavaScript lets you manipulate it.